 The term command economy refers to an economy in which the government dictates the production, supply, and prices of goods and services.
 In a command economy, the state owns and controls all resources, rather than allowing public supply and demand to influence the nation’s economy.
 The former Soviet Union is an example of command economy, which is considered a socialist form of government.
 To explore this concept, consider the following command economy definition.

 Definition of Command Economy

-- An economic system in which production and distribution of goods and services are controlled by the government.
+- noun.
+An economic system in which production and distribution of goods and services are controlled by the government.

 What is Command Economy

 In a command economy, the means by which products are manufactured are publicly owned, though the actual production amounts are assigned by the government.
 This central authority assigns a production goal, which may be a certain number of items, then allocates the raw materials needed for the production run.
 This assignment of raw materials is important, as a certain amount of those materials are generally used for investment purposes, or sold to other countries as a source of income.

 The central authority may take into consideration any shortages or surpluses in deciding which products to have produced, and in what quantities.
 Consumers have little choice or effect on the economy, as they can only choose from the goods produced at the direction of the central authority.

 While the goal of any civilization is to maintain a stable financial system to support the people, governments go about it differently.
 Command economy and market economy represent polar opposites in economic philosophy.
 The primary difference between command and market economies lies in what factors dictate production of goods and supply of services, and how prices are set.